hsdfat/go-auth-middleware/README.md

 # Go Auth Middleware

-A flexible JWT authentication middleware for Gin framework with bcrypt password hashing and token storage support.
+A flexible JWT authentication middleware for Gin and Fiber frameworks with bcrypt password hashing and token storage support.

 ## Features